chihchunhsu/smart/README.md

 * openpyxl 3.0.10
 * wavelets (for defringeflat)

-Please also cite [Carvalho & Johns-Krull (2023)](https://github.com/Adolfo1519/RotBroadInt) if you enable slow (but accurate) rotational broadening in the forward-modeling routine.

 Download the `SMART` and the forked and modified version of the NSDRP to your computer.

 There are two ways of setting up the code: